 Audit of Courses

 Regularly enrolled students and members of the Claremont community may register as auditors only on a space-available basis and only with written permission of the instructor.
-Core, writing, studio art, and music performance courses may not be audited.
+Core, writing, studio art, music performance, and science courses may not be audited.
 Forms requesting to audit courses are available in the Registrar's Office.

 Audited courses do not earn credit and may not be used to meet any degree requirement (general education, major or minor), and do not meet prerequisite requirements for a higher level course.
 A student who audits a class may not subsequently enroll for credit (letter grade or pass/fail) for the same class with the same instructor.

-Auditors may not change their enrollment status to receive credit after the last day to add classes; credit enrollments may not be changed to audits after the last day to drop classes.
+Auditors may not change to a credit-bearing option after the last day to add classes; credit-bearing courses may not be changed to audits after the last day to drop classes.
+A grade of "AU" is recorded for succesffully audited courses.
 Instructors have the option of dropping auditors who attend fewer than half of the class meetings, and such dropped courses will not appear on student transcripts.

 Regularly enrolled students pay no additional fees to audit courses.
 Applicable fees for members of the Claremont community to audit courses are indicated in the "Expenses " section of this catalog under "Fees."